-Net income available to common stockholders increased 174% to \$1.2 billion in 2022 and decreased 33% to \$430.3 million in 2021 from \$637.9 million in 2020.
-The increase in net income available to common stockholders for the year ended December 31, 2022 was driven primarily by an increase in net investment income, a decrease in the change in fair value of embedded derivatives and a decrease in interest sensitive and index product benefits.
-These changes were partially offset by a decrease in the change in fair value of derivatives and increases in amortization of deferred sales inducements and deferred policy acquisition costs.
+Net income available to common stockholders increased 268% to \$1.9 billion in 2022 and decreased 20% to \$509.3 million in 2021 from \$637.9 million in 2020.
+The increase in net income available to common stockholders for the year ended December 31, 2022 was driven primarily by an increase in net investment income, a decrease in the change in fair value of embedded derivatives, a decrease in interest sensitive and index product benefits and a decrease in market risk benefits (gains) losses.
+These changes were partially offset by a decrease in the change in fair value of derivatives.

 Net income available to common stockholders for the year ended December 31, 2022 was positively impacted by an increase in the aggregate investment spread as previously noted.
 Net income, in general, is impacted by the volume of business in force and the investment spread earned on this business.
-The average amount of annuity account balances outstanding (net of annuity liabilities ceded under coinsurance agreements) decreased 4% to \$51.6 billion for the year ended December 31, 2022 compared to \$53.7 billion in 2021 and increased 1% for the year ended December 31, 2022 compared to \$53.7 billion in 2021 and increased 1% for the year ended December 31, 2022, 2021 and 2020, respectively.
+The average amount of annuity account balances outstanding (net of annuity liabilities ceded under coinsurance agreements) decreased 4% to \$51.6 billion for the year ended December 31, 2022 compared to \$53.7 billion in 2021 and increased 1% for the year ended December 31, 2021 compared to \$53.3 billion in 2020.
+Our investment spread measured in dollars was \$1.4 billion, \$1.2 billion, and \$1.3 billion for the years ended December 31, 2022, 2021 and 2020, respectively.
 Investment income for the year ended December 31, 2022 was positively impacted by strong returns on partnerships and other mark to market assets, the benefit from higher short-term interest rates, lower average cash balances and an increase in allocation to higher yielding privately sourced assets (see Net investment income).
 The volume of cash and cash equivalent holdings decreased in the fourth quarter of 2021 and the first quarter of 2022 with the execution of the reinsurance treaty with North End Re and the investment of cash balances above our target levels.

 Net income was also impacted by the change in fair value of derivatives and embedded derivatives, which fluctuates from period to period based upon changes in fair values of call options purchased to fund the annual index credits for fixed index annuities and changes in interest rates used to discount the embedded derivative liability.
-Net income for the year ended December 31, 2022 was positively impacted by decreases in expected index credits on the next policy anniversary dates resulting from decreases in the fair value of the call options acquired to fund these index credits and net increases in the discount rates used to estimate the fair value of our embedded derivative liabilities, the impacts of which were partially offset by decreases in the change in fair value of derivatives and increases in amortization of deferred policy acquisition costs and deferred sales inducements related to changes in fair value of derivatives and embedded derivatives.
-See Change in fair value of derivatives, Change in fair value of embedded derivatives, Amortization of deferred sales inducements and Amortization of deferred policy acquisition costs.
+Net income for the year ended December 31, 2022 was positively impacted by decreases in expected index credits on the next policy anniversary dates resulting from decreases in the fair value of the call options acquired to fund these index credits and net increases in the discount rates used to estimate the fair value of our embedded derivative liabilities.
+See Change in fair value of derivatives and Change in fair value of embedded derivatives.

-We periodically update the key assumptions used in the calculation of amortization of deferred policy acquisition costs and deferred sales inducements retrospectively through an unlocking process when estimates of current or future gross profits/margins (including the impact of realized investment gains and losses) to be realized from a group of products are revised.
-In addition, we periodically update the assumptions used in determining the liability for lifetime income benefit riders and the embedded derivative component of our fixed index annuity policy benefit reserves as experience develops that is different from our assumptions.
+We periodically update the assumptions used in determining the liability for market risk benefits and the embedded derivative component of our fixed index annuity policy benefit reserves as experience develops that is different from our assumptions.
+Prior to implementation of LDTI, we also periodically updated the key assumptions used in the calculation of amortization of deferred policy acquisition costs and deferred sales inducements retrospectively through an unlocking process when estimates of current or future gross profits/margins (including the impact of realized investment gains and losses) to be realized from a group of products are revised.
+As a result, the unlocking impacts for the year ended December 31, 2020 include the impacts of unlocking on the amortization of deferred policy acquisition costs and deferred sales inducements.